Health Science, B.S.College of Arts and Sciences

 Why choose Indiana Tech?

-- Inquiry-based training, focusing on professional development and internship experience, will prepare you well for the workforce.
+- Inquiry-based training, focusing on professional development and internship experience, in partnership with major health care, clinical and hospital networks.

-- Integrated authentic preparations for certifications and/or state licensure will be included in your coursework.
+- A program feature that is unique to the region, integrated, third-party authentic preparations for certifications and/or state licensure will be included in your coursework.

 Careers in this Degree